Nezuko in Kanji and Hiragana - Zangyo-Ninja

 Ogata in 2 types Kanji, Katakana and Hiragana - Zangyo-Ninja

-There are two types of kanji for this surname.
+Hello, Mr. Ogata.
+This is an explanation of the origin of the surname Ogata, which is shared by your ancestors and friends.
 Their origins seem to differ depending on the era and location.
 Origin of this surname Originating from Ogata-cho, Bungo-Ono City, Oita Prefecture.
 A place name recorded during the Nara period.
-It is said to have begun when Ōmiwa no Yoshiomi entered Ogata-go in 886 (Ninna … Read More
+It is … Read More

 vector